dmalt/utils_psiicos/README.md

 #### Windows
-On WINDOWS get the package by downloading .zip archive from github, extract the files and add path to package folder from inside MATLAB.
+Get the package by downloading .zip archive from github, extract the files and add path to package folder from inside MATLAB.

+Testing and simulations data can be downloaded manually by the links above.

 #### Testing the installation
 To test the installation open matlab and run